egrosdou01/blog.grosdouli.dev/blog/2026-01-22-capi-proxmox-cilium-sveltos/k8s-managed-clusters-capmox.md

 Fast forward now, and the CAPI ecosystem has significantly evolved.
 Major hyperscalers and virtualisation technologies have their own provider, allowing teams to provision Kubernetes clusters in any infrastructure using Kubernetes Custom Resource Definitions (CRDs) and manifests.

-Working more and more with CAPI, I decided to start building Kubernetes clusters on [Proxmox](https://www.proxmox.com/en/).
+Working more and more with CAPI, I decided to start building a [Proxmox](https://www.proxmox.com/en/) Kubernetes clusters using CAPI .
 My initial attempt failed miserably in June 2025.
 As many different components are involved, attention to the used versions, underlying management cluster, local networking etc. could affect the success the process.
 In December 2025, performed a number of software updates and after [Kyriakos Akriotis motivation post](https://www.linkedin.com/posts/akyriako_build-your-own-managed-kubernetes-service-activity-7385295814992224256-xx-i/), I decided to revisit the topic.

 ## Prerequisites